-You may be getting phone calls or mail notifications about renewing your “warranty”.
+You may be getting phone calls or mail notifications about renewing your “auto warranty”.
 The brochures can look very legitimate and professional, and the agents may sound intelligent and knowledgeable.
-But, do you even have a factory warranty, and is it really about to expire?
+But, do you even have a factory warranty and is it really about to expire?
 This is a very common tactic and should raise a red flag – unless you know that your factory warranty is really about to expire.

 There have been many people who have signed up for a policy only to find that they are unable to cancel or get a refund once they realize that the agreement is not what they were expecting.

-Extended mechanical breakdown protection is a great investment, but there are a few things you should look for to avoid falling victim to a scam.
+A Vehicle Protection Plan is a great investment, but there are a few things you should look for to avoid falling victim to extended auto warranty scams.

 - Be aware of high-pressure sales tactics.
 You should be cautious if the company offers a “limited time deal” or creates a sense of urgency by insisting that you commit right away.
 If they are reluctant to let you see the policy before you agree to a down payment, then deal with a different company.
 Most reputable companies will allow you the time to review the terms and conditions of the contract before expecting your commitment.
 Do not agree to make a purchase or give a down payment until you have seen in writing exactly what you are paying for.
 If you feel pressured or uncomfortable, deal with another company.

 - Extended warranty.
 Be advised that the only entity that can offer you an ‘extended warranty’ is the factory or a factory representative such as a dealership.
-All others (third parties) are required to sell a “vehicle service contract", "mechanical breakdown protection" or in some states such as California, “mechanical breakdown insurance”.
+All others (third parties) are required to sell a “vehicle service contract”, “vehicle protection plan” or in some states such as California, “mechanical breakdown insurance”.
 The plans offered by third-parties can offer more coverage for less money but you must make sure that you’re dealing with a reputable company.
 If the company you’re dealing with is offering you an “extended warranty” and they are not a factory representative then deal with another company.

-Mechanical breakdown protection can give you peace of mind when unexpected failures occur, but it is important that you make a wise and informed choice.
-Knowing how to recognize extended auto warranty scams can help you find a company that will fulfil its commitments and be there when you need them.
+A Vehicle Protection Plan can give you peace of mind when unexpected failures occur, but it is important that you make a wise and informed choice.
+Knowing how to recognize extended auto warranty scams can help you find a company that will fulfill its commitments and be there when you need them.